loque/wyoming-bridge/README.md

 This approach enables users to test and develop new features—like speaker identification or emotion detection—without needing to modify the core pipeline.
 Wyoming Bridge aims to complement the thoughtful design of Home Assistant and the Wyoming protocol by providing a flexible space for experimentation and innovation.

+## What Wyoming Bridge is *not*

+While Wyoming Bridge encourages experimentation, it is important to clarify its boundaries:

+- It is **not** intended to become part of the official Wyoming protocol or replace any core components.
+Its purpose is to provide a space for rapid prototyping and exploration, not to define new standards.
+- It is **not** designed for use in stable, long-term, or production deployments.
+The bridge is experimental by nature and may change or break as new ideas are tested.

 ## Installation and Usage